decaf-dev/obsidian-dataloom/CONTRIBUTING.md

 ## Issues

-Issues are somewhat prioritized in the [project manager](https://github.com/users/trey-wallis/projects/2).
+Issues are somewhat prioritized in the [project roadmap](https://github.com/users/trey-wallis/projects/2).
 However, you are welcome to work on whatever issue you would like.

-If the code you are contributing is related to an existing issue, please make a comment on that issue and tag @trey-wallis.
+If the code you are contributing is related to an existing issue, please make a comment on that issue and tag trey-wallis.
 This is so that I know that you are working on that it.

 ## Diagrams